-Uncertainty analyses have been undertaken to consider the variability in quality of the emission maps for a selection of the pollutants listed above.
+Uncertainty analyses have been undertaken to consider the quality of the emission maps for a selection of the pollutants listed above.
 Quality ratings have been calculated for point source emissions, area source emissions and the overall emission distribution for each pollutant.
-The pollutants with the highest quality ratings have a large proportion of emissions from point sources (SO2, lead and mercury) whereas for pollutants with a greater proportion of their emissions in the area sources, have lower quality ratings (e.g. ammonia and benzo[a]pyrene).
+The pollutants with the highest quality ratings have a large proportion of emissions from point sources whereas for pollutants with a greater proportion of their emissions in the area sources, have lower quality ratings.

 The distribution of emissions presented in the NAEI maps has been verified for key pollutants for use in UK scale air quality modelling.
-The results for NO_x show good agreement between the spatial pattern of emissions from area sources and background ambient air concentrations at automatic air quality monitoring sites.
+The results for $NO_x$ show good agreement between the spatial pattern of emissions from area sources and background ambient air concentrations at automatic air quality monitoring sites.